How Do I Know If I’m An Alcoholic?

 Alcohol abuse is marked by a pattern of excessive drinking regardless of unwanted outcomes to your health, relationships, or responsibilities.
 As defined by the U.S. Centers for Disease Control and Prevention (CDC), heavy drinking, which often signals alcohol abuse, is consuming 15 or more drinks per week for men, and 8 or more drinks per week for women.
 Casual drinking, on the other hand, typically involves consuming alcohol in moderation, with little to no consequences.
 Around 3 drinks or fewer per week is considered casual drinking.

 More than the quantity of alcohol you’re consuming, the quality of your life and your relationship with alcohol can also help determine casual drinking vs. alcohol abuse.
+Physical symptoms, such as blurry vision after drinking alcohol, can also be a sign that your body is reacting negatively—even if your consumption seems moderate.
 More than the quantity of alcohol you’re consuming, the quality of your life and your relationship with alcohol can also help determine casual drinking vs. alcohol abuse.
 This is why some recovery discussions include questions about kombucha and alcoholics.
 While kombucha is marketed as a health drink, its fermentation process results in trace amounts of alcohol.
 For some in recovery, this may not be an issue, but for others, it could be a potential trigger.
 Understanding your personal boundaries with alcohol-related products is key to maintaining sobriety.
 For instance, if you find yourself thinking about drinking an inordinate amount of time, making excuses for excessive drinking, or rearranging your life in order to drink, these could be indications of alcoholism.

 Different Types of Alcoholics